Ranajit Kunwar: Career

-King Pradyumna Shah of Garhwal Kingdom prepared for warfare by assembling 12,000 men of various groups such as Ramghads, Pundirs, Gujars, and Rajputs under a Gujjar Sardar Ramdayal Singh of Landhaur.
+King Pradyumna Shah of Garhwal Kingdom prepared for warfare by assembling 12,000 men of various groups such as Ramghads, Pundirs, Gurjars, and Rajputs under a Gujjar Sardar Ramdayal Singh of Landhaur.
 On the other hand, Gorkhali forces were led by overall commander Amar Singh Thapa, and his subordinate commanders Bhaktibir Thapa and Ranajit Kunwar.
 The battle took place at Khadbuda on 22nd Marga 1860 V.S.
 (January 1804).
 Pradyumna Shah on his horseback was having a conversation with Miya Dulal Singh of Prithvipur and momentarily, Ranajit shot Pradyumna Shah to death.
 His shot proved successful as Garhwali soldiers ran away and the war finally ended.
 Bada Amar Simha appointed Ranajit as chief of one of the three revenue divisions of Garhwal namely Srinagar.
 The letter sent on Sunday, Bhadra Sudi 11, 1867 V.S. by Ranajit Kunwar to Bhimsen Thapa states his involvements in the western provinces of Kingdom of Nepal.
 Ranajit reports to the Bhimsen regarding the enemy forces of Barha Thakurai kings at Panthajada and war preparations by Gorkhali companies at Panthajada.
 He further reports the submission of Terai region by Sikh Maharaja Ranjit Singh and subsequent hostility by hill Rajas towards Gorkhalis.
 Ranajit also mentions that his son Rewanta Kunwar wrote about the then existing economic problems in military management at Kumaun region.
 (Note: The English translation of the letter by Historian Dinesh Raj Pant is as below: